 WHAT IS DIFFERENT - UNDER THE “NEW” COVENANT?

-2. The ministry of our High Priest is presently at the True Tabernacle - heaven itself, which means the end of animal sacrifices - which the LORD did not desire anyway (Heb.
-8:2, Heb.
-10:5,8; Psa.
-40:6).
+2. The ministry of our High Priest is presently at the True Tabernacle - Heaven itself, which means the system of animal sacrifices is now ended.

-3. Real forgiveness of sin is provided (not just the promise of future forgiveness) - through the blood of THE Lamb (Heb.
+3. Real forgiveness of sin - and cleansing of the conscience, is provided - through the blood of THE Lamb of God (Heb.
 7:22, 27).

 4. Messiah has been “glorified” and has poured out His spirit, giving power for witness to those who believe in His resurrection.